Movement Primitive Diffusion: Learning Gentle Robotic Manipulation of Deformable Objects: Experiments

 Finally, \gls{ll} presents a similar challenge but adds further complexity by requiring additional indirect manipulation of a deformable object.
 In this task, the instrument consists of a rigid shaft and a deformable loop that can be closed to constrict tubular objects, such as blood vessels.
 The instrument shaft is controlled to maneuver the loop over a tube and constrict the loop around a colored marking.
 Compared to \gls{rt}, the loop is much more flexible, deforms more under instrument motion, and requires careful control to navigate a bottleneck of viable waypoints.

-The real world task (RW) replicates the \gls{btm} task with a setup of two xArm7 manipulators (UFactory, China), two laparoscopic graspers (KARL STORZ SE \& Co.
-KG, Germany) and a piece of $84\,\%$ polyamid $16\,\%$ elasthan cloth as tissue.
+The real world tasks replicate the simulated tasks with a setup of xArm7 manipulators (UFactory, China) and laparoscopic graspers (KARL STORZ SE \& Co.
+KG, Germany).
 RGB images are captured using a D405 camera (Intel RealSense, USA).
 The spatial resolution from image pixels to Cartesian positions is approximately \SI{1}{\mm}.
+The real world setup of \gls{ll} is simplified by omitting the constriction step of the loop.
+A silicone phantom of a porcine liver with an attached latex gallbladder is used for the \gls{glt} setup.
+The real world setup of \gls{btm} uses a piece of $84\,\%$ polyamid $16\,\%$ elasthan cloth as tissue and exhibits more complex deformations compared to the simulated task (see \autoref{fig:rw_btm}).

 \gls{mpd} is evaluated against three baselines, namely BESO~\cite{reuss2023multimodal}, and two variants of Diffusion Policy~\cite{chi2023diffusionpolicy}, DP-C and DP-T. BESO and DP-T are based on transformers, while DP-C employs a 1D temporal CNN model architecture.